 Hookstate consists of the core package

-@hookstate/core and optional plugins
+@hookstate/core and optional extensions

 @hookstate/*, which you may include when needed.
 We have a goal of keeping the core library as small as possible but still feature-rich to address most of problems in state management and provide a good foundation for plugins.
 Plugins extend the library and address more specific needs.
 You can also write your own plugins: it is easy and gives a lot of power.